open-telemetry/oteps/text/trace/0226-sampling-random-traceids.md

 ### Detailed design

+Let's look at the details of how this threshold can be calculated.
 This proposal defines the sampling "threshold" as a 7-byte string used to make consistent sampling decisions, as follows.

-1. When the r-value is present and parses as a 56-bit random value, use it, otherwise bytes 9-16 of the TraceID are interpreted as a 56-bit random value in big-endian byte order
+1. When the r-value is present and parses as a 56-bit random value, use it, otherwise bytes 10-16 of the TraceID are interpreted as a 56-bit random value in big-endian byte order
-2. The sampling probability (range `[0x1p-56, 1]`) is multipled by `0x1p+56`, yielding a unsigned Threshold value in the range `[1, 0x1p+56]`.
+2. The sampling probability (range `[0x1p-56, 1]`) is multiplied by `0x1p+56`, yielding a unsigned Threshold value in the range `[1, 0x1p+56]`.
 3. If the unsigned TraceID random value (range `[0, 0x1p+56)`) is